It’s true, running socks that prevent blisters might not be at the forefront of your mind when you start out.

 Dedicated socks for each foot – One of the things you will find about specialist running socks is that they are designed for your left and right foot separately.

-Thus making sure the fit to the foot is as good as it can be.
+Thus making sure the fit is as good as it can be.

 All of this ensures your run is going to be as comfortable as it can be.